-Time’s passage has made the radicalism of his theories look like common sense.
+Time’s passage has made the radicalism of Wright’s theories look like common sense.
 The trouble with dusting off an eminence like Wright to show contemporary audiences is the risk of straining to articulate his relevance.
 How does one prevent an eternally-stamped influence from looking like a fossil?
 This is the challenge that the Museum of Modern Art (MoMA) faces in their decision to exhibit a massive accounting of the architect’s work.

 “Frank Lloyd Wright at 150: Unpacking the Archive,” features 450 pieces produced between the 1890s and 1950s.
 Showcasing drawings, scale models, paintings, building fragments, furniture, and textiles, it’s hands-down the most comprehensive showing of Wright’s work to date.
 Near the entrance, viewers are introduced to the exhibit’s layout through an alphabetized floorplan.
 The space is divided into 12 sections, or “rooms,” covering specific phases in the architect’s career.
-With forest green-painted walls, and patrons walking on hardwood floors — viewing artwork shown under soft incandescent lighting — it has the ambiance of a midcentury den.
+With forest green-painted walls, and patrons walking on hardwood floors — the artwork shown under soft incandescent lighting — it has the ambiance of a midcentury den.